Adopt

 Story

 Meet Rocky, the goodest good boy!
-Recently diagnosed with diabetes insipidus, Rocky now takes a simple pill a few times a day—and since starting his medication, he’s feeling so much better!
+Rocky takes a pill a few times a day for diabetes insipidus, and since starting his medication, he’s feeling so much better!
 This playful young guy sometimes gets so excited about his favorite toys he forgets to think, but a quick snack brings his focus right back.
-Rocky is good with cats, though his energy might be a bit much for feline friends who prefer a quieter life.
+Rocky is okay with cats, though his energy might be a bit much for feline friends who prefer a quieter life.
 Because of his playful nature, he’d be best with older kids.
 Most of all, Rocky loves to snuggle.
 Whether it’s on the couch or curled up at your feet, he’s happiest close to his people. ##2197265##

 Mixed Breed (Medium)